-This information will be used to direct and personalise both the safeguarding curriculum for children and staff training within each school as well as information for parents.
+This information is used to direct and personalise both the safeguarding curriculum for children and staff training within the school as well as information for parents.

-In particular, we are aware of the need to protect our pupils from
+In particular, we are aware of the need to protect our pupils from:

-- Online abuse (as pupils spend increasing amounts of time gaming and socialising on-line)
+- Online abuse (as pupils spend increasing amounts of time gaming and

+- socialising on-line)

 - Peer pressure and peer influence

 - Exploitation (criminal & sexual)

 - Harmful effects of anxiety and loneliness

-Increased financial pressures/burdens to family life to due to unemployment
+- Increased financial pressures/burdens to family life to due to

+- unemployment

-• Increased levels of Domestic Violence in the home
+- Increased levels of Domestic Violence in the home

-In addition to the above contextualised factors, we also analyse our MyConcern data with the following themes identified:
+- In addition to the above contextualised factors, we also analyse our MyConcern

+- data with the following themes identified:

 - Pupil behaviour (anxiety and distress)

 - Parental capacity concerns

 - Pupil wellbeing

 - Pupil, and more widely, family welfare

 - Home issues and Attendance

 - Social/Emotional & Mental Health

-We regularly review our in-school safeguarding data, as well as statistics & crime maps provided by the Police Force (https://www.police.uk/pu/your-area/west-midlands-police/stockland-green/?yourlocalpolicingteam=about-us) to identify emerging contextual trends and use this to inform our daily practices, including the planning of continued professional development for all stakeholders.
+We regularly review our in-school safeguarding data, as well as statistics & crime maps provided by West Midlands Police to identify emerging contextual trends and use this to inform our daily practices, including the planning of continued professional development for all stakeholders.